Startup Tools Series - Part 1 - Domain Registrar

-I have registered several dozen domains names over the years through a variety of different providers but for the past two years, I have used only one: Namecheap
+I have registered many domains names over the years through a variety of different providers but for the past two years, I have used only one: Namecheap

 Choosing Namecheap was no accident.
 After becoming frustrated with my previous provider, I did lots of research online and found that Namecheap consistently came top.
 But why is Namecheap seen as the best domain name registrar?

 The foremost concern for most people is reliability.
 If you use the default nameservers of your domain registrar, you want to be sure that lookups are fast and there is zero downtime.
 Similarly, you want the renewal process to be simple and foolproof.
 Reliable communication about required actions such as updating your credit card are vital in order to avoid problems.